cynthiateeters/poem-starter/README.md

 ## Using AI Assistance

-You're encouraged to use AI tools (Claude, ChatGPT, Copilot, etc.) to help you!
+You're encouraged to use AI tools (Copilot, Claude, ChatGPT, Gemini, etc.) to help you!
 Document all AI interactions in `docs/ai-process-log.md`.
 Include:

 - The date (YYYY-MM-DD format)
 - What you were trying to accomplish